 If you are looking for Guyana tours or planning a trip to Guyana with a tour company, you will find the list of Guyana tour operators here.

-The guesthouse is sparkling clean, a friendly family runs it and they offer a great daily lunch menu too.
+The guesthouse is sparkling clean, run by a friendly family, and offers a great daily lunch menu.

-A few mid-range hotel options that have fantastic reviews, location, and amenities are El Dorado Inn and King’s Hotel & Residences.
+If you’d prefer accommodation with a private bathroom and a little more comfort, a few mid-range hotel options with fantastic reviews, locations and amenities are El Dorado Inn and King’s Hotel & Residences.

 CLICK HERE to check prices and availability for more hotels and guesthouses in Georgetown.